defaultbob/Vault/README.md

 # Vault

-*Requires a config.txt file with parameters:*
+*Not committed for security reasons - a config.txt file with parameters:*

 [credentials]
 domain = dns.vaultdev.com